 All riders will participate in teams of two or more.
 Each team will get a map filled with POI locations, far more than they will be able to collect in the time provided.
 Each POI is rated for technical difficulty and has a point value assigned.
-The challenge is to ride to POIs that suit your taste Instagram will be used to score your visits.
-Additionally, there is a skills test at home base, completion of which adds to your score.
+The challenge is to ride to POIs that suit your taste, Instagram will be used to score your visits.
+Additionally, there is a skills test at Base Camp, completion of which adds to your score.
 The team that ends the event with the most points takes home the Adventure Cup.

 Now for the particulars:

 - This is not a speed event.
 Excessive speed, unsafe passing, and dangerous riding of any sort can result in penalties up to and including disqualification.
 Excessive speed will also likely result in failed navigation, offsetting any theoretical advantage.

 - You can ride as much, or as little as you want (within the allotted time window).
 The intent of the POI values is to reward people who are willing to put in both some miles and ride some difficult terrain because we feel the Adventure Cup should go to a well-rounded team.
 However, it is an equally valid approach to choose a ride you’d like to do anyway, grab a POI or two, and lunch, and come back with a big smile.